CaNS-World/CaNS/README.md

 In the `examples/` folder are examples of these files for several canonical flows.

+The files `out1d.h90`, `out2d.h90` and `out3d.h90` set up respectively the 1-, 2- and 3-dimensional output files.
+The output frequency is set up in `setup.h90`.

 ### Compilation

-After modifying files `setup.h90` and `bc.h90` the code should be compiled.
+After modifying files `setup.h90`, `bc.h90` and `out*d.h90`, the code should be compiled.

-The following prerequisites are needed:
+The prerequisites are the following:

  * MPI
  * FFTW3